 In the Democratic Republic of the Congo, Humanity & Inclusion continues to run programs under the operating name "Handicap International."

-- Maternal and child health
+- Improve maternal and child health

-- Logistics services
+- Offer logistics services

-- Road safety
+- Improve road safety

 The goal of TEAM CONGO (Training, Economic Empowerment, Assistive Technology and Medical/Physical Rehabilitation Services) is to enable people with disabilities, especially women and girls, living in Kinshasa and Kananga to achieve independence and fully participate in all aspects of life.